odow/SDDP.jl/docs/src/index.md

 CurrentModule = Kokako
 ```

-# Kokako.jl
+# Kōkako.jl

 !!! note
-    SDDP.jl is currently undergoing a re-write in this repository under the name
+    `SDDP.jl` is currently undergoing a re-write in this repository under the
-    Kokako.jl.
-Once completed, this package will be renamed back to SDDP.jl.
+    name `Kōkako.jl`.
+Once completed, this package will be renamed back to
+    `SDDP.jl`.

-Kokako.jl is a package for solving large multistage convex stochastic
+`Kōkako.jl` is a package for solving large multistage convex stochastic
 programming problems using *stochastic dual dynamic programming*.
 In this
 manual, we're going to assume a reasonable amount of background knowledge about
 stochastic optimization, the SDDP algorithm, Julia, and JuMP.

 ## Installation

-You can install `Kokako.jl` as follows:
+You can install `Kōkako.jl` as follows:

 ```julia
 import Pkg
 Pkg.add("https://github.com/odow/Kokako.jl.git")
 ```

-Once you've got Kokako installed, you should read some tutorials, beginning
+Once you've got Kōkako installed, you should read some tutorials, beginning
 with [Tutorial One: first steps](@ref).

 ## Citing SDDP.jl